-It is very comforting to know that it is not necessary for us to attain perfection before receiving initiation.
-Jacob still carried the mark of his weakness; he must still strive to overcome, and so must everyone who aspires to climb this ladder.
+It is very comforting to know that it is not necessary for us to attain perfection before receiving Initiation.
+Jacob still carried the mark of his weakness; he must still strive to better himself, and so must everyone who aspires to climb this ladder.
 It is the willingness, the progress through continued effort, that counts.

 We have called this "The Ladder of Love," and truly this is shown in Jacob's vision.
-Angels, Great Ones of some order, possibly our Elder Brothers, are seen both ascending and descending.
+While some believe the beings are Angels, I think they are our Elder Brothers who are seen both ascending and descending.
 What does this mean?
 Surely, we say, those who have attained to the point where they are able to climb do not need to come down again!
 No, they do not need to return.
 Then why do they do so?
 For love, of course.

-Those who have attained have done so because of their compassion and love for their fellow men, as well as for all other of God's creatures.
-So, putting aside their own desires, back they come for the sole purpose of helping the rest of us upward on this ladder of initiation, at what cost to themselves we may only guess.
-And we must do likewise; even as we struggle up the steep road for the first time, we must be prepared to step back many times in order to help some other upward, just as those Greater Ones have helped and are helping us.
+Those who have attained have done so because of their compassion and love for their fellow men, as well as for all others of God's creatures.
+So, putting aside their own desires, back they come for the sole purpose of helping the rest of us forward on this ladder of initiation, at what cost to themselves we may only guess.
+And we must do likewise.
+Even as we struggle up the steep road for the first time, we must be prepared to step back many times in order to help some other upward, just as those Greater Ones have helped and are helping us.
 So, and only so, may we individually and as a race hope to attain to the godlikeness that is our destiny.